moven0831/fraud-proof-groth16/README.md

 ]
 ```

-Recall the verification process in the Groth16 paper,
+Recall the verification process in the `Groth16 paper`,

 ```math
 \begin{align}